mehulagg/gitlab/doc/update/README.md

 - [Helm charts](https://docs.gitlab.com/charts/installation/upgrade.html)

 NOTE: **Note:**
-Specific information that follow related to Ruby and Git versions do not apply to [Omnibus installations](https://docs.gitlab.com/omnibus/).
-Omnibus package comes with appropriate Ruby and Git versions and is not using system binaries for Ruby and Git.
-There is no need to manually install Ruby nor Git when utilizing Omnibus approach.
+Specific information that follow related to Ruby and Git versions do not apply to [Omnibus installations](https://docs.gitlab.com/omnibus/) and [Helm Chart deployments](https://docs.gitlab.com/charts/).
+They come with appropriate Ruby and Git versions and are not using system binaries for Ruby and Git.
+There is no need to worry about installing Ruby nor Git when utilizing these two approaches.

 ### 13.6.0